Gaza genocide: Direct killings

-By 14 January 2024, the over 23,900 Gazans had been confirmed killed.
+By 14 January 2024, over 23,900 Gazans had been confirmed killed.
 By 10 May, deaths had topped 35,000, a third of them unidentified, with over 10,000 more estimated to be buried under the rubble.
 Within the first three weeks, the Israeli assault killed more children in Gaza than were killed worldwide across all conflict zones in any year since 2019.
 Over 52,000 people had been wounded by December 2023, and by May 2024 this number had risen to over 77,700.

-Al Jazeera reported on 10 October 2025 that at least 67,194 Gazans had been killed, which is between 3% and 4% of Gaza's total population.
+As of 10 October 2025, the Gaza Health Ministry reports that at least 67,194 Gazans were killed, which is between 3% and 4% of Gaza's total population.

 +972 Magazine and Local Call reported that the IDF decided early in the war to authorise killing up to 15 to 20 civilians per low-ranking militant, while for a senior militant killing more than 100 civilians was authorised.
-An intelligence officer said that Israel was not interested in killing Palestinian operatives in a military context only, but preferred to bomb them in their family homes, saying "It's much easier to bomb a family's home" where they are easier to target.
+According to six Israeli intelligence officers, a major factor in the high death toll is the military's practice of striking targets in their homes with their families present, chosen partly because automated intelligence systems make those residences easier to identify.
 Another intelligence officer said that in targeting junior militants, Israel used only dumb bombs, which can destroy entire buildings, to not "waste expensive bombs on unimportant people".

 In March 2024, Haaretz reported that some Israeli commanders had set up "kill zones" in which soldiers were commanded to kill anyone on sight, even if they were unarmed.
 According to an Israeli officer, "in practice, a terrorist is anyone the IDF has killed in the areas in which its forces operate."
 In June, the Associated Press found that Israel's campaign in Gaza was killing entire bloodlines of Palestinians to a "degree never seen before".
 According to testimony given to the Israeli Knesset, Israeli soldiers driving armoured bulldozers had been ordered to "run over terrorists, dead and alive, in the hundreds".